MicrosoftDocs/sdk-api/sdk-api-src/content/propsys/nn-propsys-idelayedpropertystorefactory.md

 ## -inheritance

-The <b xmlns:loc="http://microsoft.com/wdcml/l10n">IDelayedPropertyStoreFactory</b> interface inherits from <a href="/windows/desktop/api/propsys/nn-propsys-ipropertystorefactory">IPropertyStoreFactory</a>. <b>IDelayedPropertyStoreFactory</b> also has these types of members:
+The <b>IDelayedPropertyStoreFactory</b> interface inherits from <a href="/windows/desktop/api/propsys/nn-propsys-ipropertystorefactory">IPropertyStoreFactory</a>. <b>IDelayedPropertyStoreFactory</b> also has these types of members: